-In most cases it is expected that a child with SEND will be supported and make progress through your own high quality practice and your planned, focussed intervention activities.
-Other professionals working with you will give you advice and ideas for activities you can do.
+In most cases, it is expected that a child with SEND will be supported through a graduated approach within their local setting, with the support of appropriate professionals.
 For a small number of children, who have not made expected progress despite the additional actions put in place by the setting, it may be necessary for the Local Authority to carry out an assessment of the child's needs and for an Education Health and Care Plan (EHCP) to be drawn up, in order to ensure the best outcomes for the child.